Dr. Sarah Mess has either authored or reviewed and approved this content.

 Breast Implant Revision Surgery in Columbia, Maryland

 Breast augmentation patients want to enjoy their investment and be happy with their results.
 If previous breast surgery is keeping you from looking or feeling your best, Dr. Sarah Mess can help.
-A member of the American Society for Aesthetic Plastic Surgery (ASAPS), the American Society of Plastic Surgeons (ASPS), and certified by The American Board of Plastic Surgery (ABPS), Dr. Mess has the experience and training to correct previously augmented breasts to reveal the outcome patients have desired all along.
+A board-certified plastic surgeon with membership to the American Society for Aesthetic Plastic Surgery (ASAPS) and the American Society of Plastic Surgeons (ASPS), Dr. Mess has the experience and training to correct previously augmented breasts to reveal the outcome patients have desired all along.
 She specializes in breast implant revision at her Columbia, Maryland, practice and provides her patients with beautiful, natural-looking results.

 Correct, restore, and enjoy the breasts you’ve always wanted.

-Breast augmentation surgery (“augmentation mammaplasty”) has been the most popular plastic surgery procedure worldwide for years.1 The overwhelming percentage of women are thrilled with the new look breast augmentation affords, but implants aren’t made to last a lifetime, and other factors such as gravity and age can take their toll on breasts.2 Even with proper planning, surgical precision, and superlative initial results, implants can show their age over time.
+Breast augmentation (“augmentation mammaplasty”)is a surgical procedure that enhances the appearance of the breasts and has been the most popular plastic surgery procedure worldwide for years.1 The overwhelming percentage of women are thrilled with the new look breast augmentation affords, but implants aren’t made to last a lifetime, and other factors such as gravity and age can take their toll on breasts2.
+Even with proper planning, surgical precision, and superlative initial results, implants can show their age over time.
 A woman that received an augmentation in her twenties will likely have a very different body in her forties.
-She may also have a different opinion about the appropriate size and shape of implants for her body.
+She may also have a different opinion about the appropriate implant size and shape for her body.

 Benefits of Breast Implant Revision

 Dr. Mess understands that many factors influence a woman’s decision to undergo breast implant revision surgery, and that it can be difficult to weigh the pros and cons of breast implant revision.
 Only you can decide if the benefits of an additional surgery will help you achieve your aesthetic goals.
-There are many reasons that women consider breast implant revision surgery, however women with concerns about existing or previous breast augmentation surgeries often find the following benefits associated with this procedure:
+There are many reasons other than simply changing their breast size that women consider breast implant revision surgery, however women with concerns about existing or previous breast augmentation surgeries often find the following benefits associated with this procedure:

-- Improved symmetry and overall appearance of breasts due to adjustment of the type, position and/or size of breast implants.
+- Improve asymmetry and overall appearance of breasts due to adjustment of the type, position and/or size of breast implants.

 - Enhancement of breasts that may have become irregularly shaped due to pregnancy, weight fluctuations, gravity, or loss of skin elasticity.